 Step Two - Request for Proposal: The Request for Proposal (RFP) is issued by invitation to organizations that succeed in the LOI process.
 The RFP provides detailed content including the program’s use of best practices/evidence-based models, goals and objectives, operations, partner roles, and budget.

 Proposal evaluations are conducted by volunteer-citizen reviewers (United Community Impact Council) using a standardized rubric.
 If additional clarification is needed, applicants may be asked to provide a brief virtual presentation to reviewers.
 Reviewers’ recommendations are forwarded to the volunteer leadership of the Community Impact division of United Way (Community Investment Committee) for consideration.
 These volunteer leaders make funding recommendations to the Board of Directors.
 Based on available funding, the Board of Directors makes all final funding determinations.

 New agencies – those not funded for the 2020-2021 year - who are invited to submit an RFP must also successfully complete an Agency Review process.
 New organizations that complete an LOI will receive instructions on how to complete an Agency Review.
 The Agency Review process is a biennial assessment of the health and stability of an agency.
 Volunteers with expertise in administration and/or finance review pertinent agency documentation and conduct interviews with applicants.
 Agencies funded for 2020-2021 completed Agency Reviews earlier this year.

 ECONOMIC MOBILITY PRIORITY FUNDING

 Applications supporting the Economic Mobility priority will not be a part of this funding process.
-United Way will work with employees and employers to identify gaps and needs in the workplace.
-We will develop a collaboration with agencies to leverage solutions and services for filing these gaps.
-We plan to consider funding opportunities for gaps in services, in a separate process sometime in future.
+United Way will work with employees and employers to identify gaps and needs in the workplace and recruit agencies to leverage solutions and services for filling these gaps.
+We plan to consider funding opportunities for gaps in services, in a separate process sometime in the future.
+Learn more.